The Future Of Music Is Standardized Metadata

 I was a software product manager in my former life, a life that funded my more recent eccentric desire to quit business and pursue the apparently financially unrewarding and socially baffling aim of becoming a fulltime musician.
 I started my career as a programmer, but part of my job eventually became working with very smart people who sat on standards committees and defined protocols for communication between various electronic devices (computers, phone switches, computer terminals).

-I have also worked to marketer software to the computer programmer, or developer, market.
-Although I am no longer a programmer, I know what a database is.
+I have also worked to market software to the computer programmer, or developer, market – I started my career at Microsoft in 1992 as a Visual Basic Product Manager.
+I worked closely with our Developer Evangelist Group, which was a huge part of Microsoft’s success expanding from the consumer to business market.
+Although I am no longer a programmer or Product Manager, I know what a database is.
 I know what an API (Application Programming Interface) is for.
 I saw how important having a set of standard APIs was for the success of Windows.
 Without standard, public APIs, there would be no Microsoft.
 Developers need things called Software Development Kits (SDKs) that allow them to write their own software so it can talk to other software.
 SDKs describe APIs so developers know how and what kinds of data to pass between different software programs, whether it’s names, credit card numbers, order information, dates and times – any kind of information.
 Without standardized APIs, we couldn’t buy things online or do any of the micraculous things we do today with our phones and computers.
 Nothing would work together.

 It’s not easy to develop standards – there are always stakeholders with divergent economic interests.
 It can be done, however, if and when the key players realize the alternative to standardization is that no one gets paid because nothing works with anything else.
 Often it takes the 500 lb gorilla (an AT&T, or a Microsoft – or perhaps in this case Google or Apple) who has the resources to devote to develop and review these standards.
 They also need the economic and political will and leverage to push these standards forward.